confluentinc/cp-ansible/docs/VARIABLES.md

 ### custom_java_path

-Full path on managed node to custom java path
+Full pre-existing Java path on custom nodes.
+CP-Ansible will use the provided path and will skip installing java as part of execution.```

 Default:  ""